wdi-sf-september-2014/notes/dom_selection_events_manipulation/README.md

 In order to make web pages more interactive, events are necessary to trigger actions on certain elements.
 A button click, mouse over, and tap are examples.

+##Learning Objectives

+- Apply proper principles to select DOM elements using JavaScript.
+- Demonstrate ability to bind events to single and multiple DOM elements.
+- Illustrate handling of events in static and dynamic documents.

 ##Selecting Elements

 - In order to bind events to DOM elements, you need to select the elements first.